 Mike Alfreds in his book Different Every Night also tends to name episodes in quite a neutral way e.g. “Lopakhin and Dunyasha confirm that Ranyevskaya has arrived.”

 Elen Bowman, by contrast, seeks out emotive names that give actors a sense of the emotional feel of the episode.
-For example, one of the examples of episode names that she gave in one of the workshops I attended with her was “the pressure cooker.”
-Bella Merlin takes a flexible, mixing objective and subjective approaches:
+One of the examples of episode names that she gave in one of the workshops I attended was “the pressure cooker.”
+Bella Merlin takes a flexible approach, mixing objective and subjective approaches:

 I’ve found that the name you give to a BIT can be anything that helps you in any way.
 It can be a noun, a catch-phrase, a complete sentence.
-Here are some that I’ve used at various times: ‘The Catalyst’, ‘Setting the Record Straight’, “His Last Chance’, ‘Casing the Joint’, Her Burgeoning Love’, ‘Going their Separate Ways’, ‘Her Perspective’ and ‘His Perspective.
+Here are some that I’ve used at various times: ‘The Catalyst’, ‘Setting the Record Straight’, “His Last Chance’, ‘Casing the Joint’, Her Burgeoning Love’, ‘Going their Separate Ways’, ‘Her Perspective’ and ‘His Perspective’.
 In labelling a BIT, you can use absolutely anything as long as it engages your feelings, as well as your analytical thoughts.

 Because of the focus on Events in my pedagogy, I tend not to ask students to name Episodes as well as it can sometimes feel like too much analysis when they are straining at the leash and keen to get up and embody the Events and Objectives through action.
 My feeling is also that if the students have found a good name for the Event and they find a good Objective, that tends to be enough to carry them through to the next Event (combined with all the other elements of Stanislavski’s System that they have been taught and use).